-Pension and Other Postemployment Benefits Trust Funds are used to account for assets held by Fairfax County Public Schools (FCPS) in a trustee capacity under terms of a formal trust agreement.
+Pension and Other Postemployment Benefit Trust Funds are used to account for assets held by Fairfax County Public Schools (FCPS) in a trustee capacity under terms of a formal trust agreement.

-- Educational Employees' Supplementary Retirement System of Fairfax County (ERFC)-used to account for assets held for the members and beneficiaries of ERFC, a single-employer defined benefit pension plan. - School Other Postemployment Benefits (OPEB) Trust Funds-used to account for accumulating and investing assets for FCPS' postemployment health benefit subsidies for eligible retirees and their surviving spouses.
-The School OPEB Trust Fund is a single-employer other postemployment defined benefit plan. - The Student Activity Fund is used to account for monies collected and disbursed at the schools in connection with student athletics, classes, clubs, various fund raising activities, and private donations.
-These monies are only available to support student programs at their respective schools and not for FCPS as a whole.
+- Educational Employees' Supplementary Retirement System of Fairfax County (ERFC) used to account for assets held for the members and beneficiaries of ERFC, a singleemployer defined benefit pension plan. - School Other Postemployment Benefit (OPEB) Trust Funds-used to account for accumulating and investing assets for FCPS' postemployment health benefit subsidies for eligible retirees and their surviving spouses.
+The School OPEB Trust Fund is a single-employer other postemployment defined benefit plan.